 Trust me, I know that there are so many precious sets of nursery decor out there.
 There’s nothing that can put you in buying mode like looking at all the adorable crib linens and dreaming about the Pinterest perfect nursery.

 My oldest daughter had a nursery.
 But spoiler alert:

 After her, we never went through the expense and hassle of decorating a baby’s bedroom again.

 Besides, the prettiest parts of a crib bedding set, like the bumper and the blankets, are actually unsafe for babies.
 Both of these have tragically led to suffocation for some babies.

-One of the (many) great things about breastfeeding is that you don’t have to worry about buying a bunch of stuff!
-You’ll have no formula costs and you only need a few bottles for pumped milk.
+One of the (many) great things about breastfeeding is that you don’t have to worry about buying or carrying around a bunch of stuff!
+You’ll have no formula costs, and you only need a few bottles for pumped milk.
 Plus, breast pumps are often covered by insurance, so the most expensive item becomes free for you!